thefinnlab/psyanim-docs/overview/artificial_intelligence_in_psyanim2.md

 The purpose of `MyBasicHFSM` is to tie these two `sub-state machines` into a larger `state machine` with rules for switching between them, defined as `interrupts` or `interrupt conditions`.

-Similar to how `arrows` were used on our previous `state machine diagrams` to denote allowed `transitions` between states, `arrows` are also used to denote `interrupts` which cause a `hierarchical state machine` to switch from one `sub-state machine` to another.
+Similar to how `arrows` were used on our previous `state diagrams` to denote allowed `transitions` between states, `arrows` are also used to denote `interrupts` which cause a `hierarchical state machine` to switch from one `sub-state machine` to another.

+The `interrupts`, however, are identified *by convention* in `psyanim-2 state diagrams` by a prefix of capital `I`.

-In our `MyBasicHFSM` machine, we can see there are two `interrupts`, labeled `I1`, and `I2`, with their `interrupt conditions` defined at the bottom of the diagram.
+In our `MyBasicHFSM` machine, we can see there are two `interrupts`, labeled `I1` and `I2`, with their `interrupt conditions` defined at the bottom of the diagram.

 The `initialSubStateMachine` of this `MyBasicHFSM` is the `MyItemPatrolFSM`.
+This is the sub-state machine that will be active initially, and the first state-machine on the HFSM's internal stack.

 In accordance with the `interrupt conditions` for `MyBasicHFSM`, if an attacker is within `panicDistance` of this agent, `I1` is triggered and `MyBasicHFSM` will `pause` the `MyItemPatrolFSM` and `resume` the `MyFleeFSM`, pushing it onto the top of the internal sub-state machine `stack`.

 When the `MyFleeFSM` is running, if the `agent` has been in it's `idle state` for a duration of `returnToPatrolTime`, `I2` is triggered and `MyBasicHFSM` will `stop` the `MyFleeFSM`, popping it off the stack, and then `resume` the `MyItemPatrolFSM`.

-It is up to the `AI designers / developers` to ensure that the `interrupt conditions` are setup in such a way that the `hierarchical state machine` will only switch between states as intended.
+It is up to the `AI designers / developers` to design the `interrupt conditions` in such a way that the `hierarchical state machine` will only switch between states as desired.

 ---

-// TODO: everything from here on is a major WIP...

----
+Now that we've got a better understanding of the high-level operation of the `hierarchical FSM`, let's go ahead and implement it in our project.
+Run the following command from the project root dir:

 ```bash
 psyanim asset:component MyBasicHFSM -o ./src/basic_hfsm
 ```

+Open up `MyBasicHFSM.js` and replace it's contents with the following finished source code:

 - [MyBasicHFSM.js](https://github.com/thefinnlab/hello-psyanim2/blob/artificial_intelligence/src/basic_hfsm/MyBasicHFSM.js)

+We updated the code so that `MyBasicHFSM` inherits from `PsyanimBasicHFSM`, which is also a `PsyanimComponent`.

+In the `afterCreate()` method, we add and configure the `sub-state machines` of this `PsyanimBasicHFSM`, which are `MyItemPatrolFSM` and `MyFleeFSM`.

+We then define our two interrupts using the `this.addInterrupt(...)` method of `PsyanimBasicHFSM`.

+Each `addInterrupt` call takes a minimum of 3 parameters, with an optional fourth:

+- `sourceFSMType`: the type of the FSM from which the interrupt can be triggered

+- `variableKey`: the key of the state variable against which the `interrupt condition` will be checked

+- `interruptCondition`: the condition on which the interrupt will occur.
+A function with 1 arg - the `state variable value`

+- `destinationFSMType`: the sub-state machine type that this HFSM will push onto the stack if interrupt is triggered.
+If not provided, this interrupt will remove the current FSM from the stack and run the one below it.

+Finally, the `MyBasicHFSM` component must define the `initialSubStateMachine` which will be the first sub-state machine pushed onto the stack and the initial sub-state machine that executes on scene start.

+---

+Back in our `HelloAIScene` scene definition, let's add the following `component definition` to our `agent` entity's components array:

 ```js
 {